What are the responsibilities and job description for the Summer Conference Manager (Student Position) position at Capstone on Campus Management LLC?

 Essential Duties and Responsibilities:

-- Conduct quality checks of all suites prior to conference move-in dates.
+- Conduct quality checks of suites before conference arrivals.

-- Be an active, informative, and supportive team member in weekly Conference Team and Towers staff meetings.
-Provide leadership at weekly Summer Conference Staff meetings.
+- Participate actively in weekly Conference Team and Towers staff meetings and provide leadership during Summer Conference Staff meetings.

-- The Conference Manager is a representative of the Towers professional team and will be expected to become knowledgeable about conference operations and policies during training.
+- Serve as a knowledgeable representative of the Towers professional team regarding conference operations and policies.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.